Jack Graney: Legacy

-In 1987 the Canadian Baseball Hall of Fame instituted an award in the name of Jack Graney, presented periodically to journalists deemed to have made notable contributions to promoting baseball within Canada in their lifetime.

 Graney was inducted into the Canadian Baseball Hall of Fame in 1984, its second year of operation.
+In 1987 the Canadian Baseball Hall of Fame instituted an award in Graney's name, presented periodically to journalists deemed to have made notable contributions to promoting baseball within Canada.

 In the 2022 Baseball Hall of Fame balloting, he won the Ford C. Frick Award.

+The Greater Cleveland chapter of the Society for American Baseball Research is named in honor of Graney.